Lonewolf2023/Goal-Schedule-Repo/README.md

 ### See a bug flying around?

-* Please initate a pull request
+* Please initate a pull request, make sure:
+*Proper spelling*
+*All branches have been merged, and deleted properly*

 ### Want to offer a donation?